 Dave Falk hosts unplugged acoustic music at The Goldfish Tea room at 117 4th St. in downtown Royal Oak between Main and Washington every Tuesday night from 7:00 to 9:00.

 Gilda’s is Back!
 Evie Boss invites all on the First Tuesday of each month to Gilda’s Club in Royal Oak (on Rochester Road just north of 13 Mile Rd.) has a coffee house: dinner starts at 5:30, open mike from 6-7 and featured performer from 7-8.

-As long as we’re on the front porch, tune into WXOU FM.
+Tune into WXOU FM.
 To listen via live webstream go to: www.wxou.org.
 Tuesdays between 5:00 and 7:30 pm for the best in contemporary folk music.